jpeters-ml/JazzyTest/README.md

 # Generating Documents

+First, install pods using cocoa pods: `cd JazzTest; pod install`.
+You then should be able to open JazzyTest.xcworkspace to verify that it compiles.

-To generate the test documents, run the `generateDocs.sh` with any of the following `all, app, ui, unit`.
+Then, to generate the test documents, run the `generateDocs.sh` with any of the following `all, app, ui, unit`.
 E.g `./generateDocs.sh app` will generate the docs for the app project.

 # Issue